AlexStefanus/Microcontroller-Test-2/README.md

-Microcontroller Testing Using iTCLab : 2
+Microcontroller Testing Using iTCLab : Pulse Width Modulation

 LED will fading in and out with brightness values from 0 to 255 every 20 miliseconds